Your cart

 • Kitchen: replace your scouring powder with a couple drops of dish soap, mixed with a few teaspoons of baking soda. 🍳 This works great on caked-on pots and pan bottoms, and stained stainless sinks.

 • 🚽 Toilets: you can also replace your toilet bowl cleaner with a couple drops of dish soap, mixed with a few teaspoons of baking soda.
-If you long for that strong smell, try adding a few drops of essential oils, like Eucalyptus or Peppermint.
+If you long for that strong "clean" smell, add a few drops of essential oils to the bowl after cleaning.

 • Spot-clean carpets and cushions with a spritz of 1 CLEANER and a sprinkle of baking soda.
 Brush spot gently with an old toothbrush or hairbrush, and vacuum away the baking soda when dry.
 (Spot test first for colour-fastness.)